top of page

 Solution

-The second criteria for self-defense is to consider the number of adversaries that may be needed to protect against from harm.
-On average, crimes are typically committed with less than six adversaries in the confrontation.
-Because of this, it is not necessary for firearms to provide an excessive number of rounds (e.g., extended clips) since such additional firepower isn't necessary to defend oneself.
-Proficiency in the use of the firearm is a greater factor in resolving the encounter than the number of rounds available.
+The second to consider is the number of adversaries to protect against.
+On average, crimes are typically committed with less than six adversaries in a confrontation.
+Because of this, it is unnecessary for firearms to provide an excessive number of rounds (extended clips) since the additional firepower isn't needed for self-defense.
+A greater factor in adequately resolving an encounter is with proficiency in the firearm rather than the number of rounds that may be available.

 bottom of page